 Sea turtles and other marine creatures mistake plastics for food (such as jellyfish) and ingest it.
 This mistake causes blockages within their digestive system and eventual death.
 In Huffington Post, it states Some 240,000 plastic bags are used globally every 10 seconds, according to the Sierra Club, and fewer than 5 percent are recycled…the average American now uses 300 to 700 plastic bags per year.There are small ways in which we can use less plastic over time.
 It could be buying products that aren’t over packaged with plastic.
 Raising awareness of the affects of plastic on the environment, or bringing your own reusable bags when purchasing from stores.

 Bring your own reusable bags to the supermarket.
 Most supermarkets sell their own reusable bags, or you can bring your own.
 I like to bring a school bag, a side bag and a large handbag to fit most of my groceries without needing to use a plastic bag.
-This means that instead of using up to 6 plastic bags to put all my groceries in, I can limit it to 1-2 plastic bag for my bin liner.

 Don’t buy bottled water and carry a reusable drink bottle.
 Try drinking water from home, boiling it or keeping it cool in the fridge.
 Plastic bottles are one of the top five most common types of litter found on beaches.
 You’ll save money, as bottled water can be expensive and really add up over time.